QUANTUM 2.0, THE NEW FIRMWARE FOR THE AXE-FX II HAS ARRIVED.

 A total of 22 small bugs have been ironed out since we last reported on a firmware update.
 These are such things as incorrectly set standard parameters or noise when switching between certain amp combinations.
 More than enough good reasons for an update, then.
 However, please do not do it right before your next gig, but rather allow yourself some time to adjust your sounds to make the most of the new algorithms.

-This update is free, as always, and can be downloaded here.
-And while you are at it, don’t forget to download the latest version of Axe-Edit (here), which works perfectly with all the intricacies of Quantum 2.0.
+This update is free, as always, and can be downloaded from our support site.
+And while you are at it, don’t forget to download the latest version of Axe-Edit, which works perfectly with all the intricacies of Quantum 2.